Riyad Hassan El-Khoudary: Childhood and education

-Riyad Hassan El Khoudary was born in 1943 in Gaza City, then in the British mandate of Palestine, where he attended primary, preparatory, and secondary schools, and completed his secondary school education in June 1960.
+El Khoudary was born in 1943 in Gaza City, then in the British mandate of Palestine, where he attended primary, preparatory, and secondary schools, and completed his secondary school education in June 1960.
 In September 1960, he moved to Egypt and studied Geology at the Faculty of Science of the University of Cairo.
 He earned his B.Sc., special degree in geology in June 1964.

 In 1965 he was awarded a scholarship from the German Academic Exchange Service (DAAD) for postgraduate studies in geology.
 Subsequently, he went to Germany in the summer of 1965, studied German language for six months and then started his postgraduate studies.
 In December 1968 he earned his M.Sc. in Geology, and in August 1972 he earned his PhD in the same field from the University of Stuttgart.
 The title of his published doctoral dissertation was "Investigations in the Upper Jurassic of the Iberian Cordillera with special regard to the Micro fauna (Province of Teruel and Rincon de Ademuz)".

 Academic and professional career

 Al Fateh University – Tripoli

 After earning his PhD in Geology from the University of Stuttgart in August 1972, El Khoudary moved subsequently to Libya to work as a lecturer at the Faculty of Petroleum & Mining Engg. of Al Fateh University in Tripoli and stayed at that university until the summer of 1983.

 During this period he shared strongly on the establishment and development of the Geological & Geophysical Engg.
 Department, and was named as the head of the department, serving from 1979 to 1983.
 Beside his teaching activities he devoted some of his time to research and publish papers, and to write books in his field of specialization.

-During his stay in Tripoli and depending on his academic, research and establishing services he was promoted to assistant professor in April 1976, and to associate professor in August 1979.
+He was promoted to assistant professor in April 1976, and to associate professor in August 1979.